 Learning and Teaching

-In order to pass the course, trainees are required to pass each unit.
-They are assessed on a number of written assignments and also on classroom practice against the standards specified by the Secretary of State for the award of Qualified Teacher Status (QTS).
+To gain the award of PGCE, you need to pass each academic assessment as well as pass classroom practice against the standards specified by the Secretary of State for the award of Qualified Teacher Status (QTS).

 Careers / Further study

 PGCE programmes include 60 credits assessed at Masters level.

 As a trainee teacher, you'll be joining a modern and well-regarded programme to train to teach across the 14-19 age range and gain Qualified Teacher Status (QTS).

 - An undergraduate honours degree, or a recognised equivalent qualification.
 This is typically 2:2 or higher.

 - A substantial amount (at least 50%) of your degree should be in a subject related to what you want to teach.

 - GCSE grade C/4 or above in English and Mathematics, or equivalent.
 We do not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as alternatives to GCSEs.
 Candidates with pending GCSEs will be considered.
 Where applicants have achieved a GCSE grade 4 or above in English Literature only, we'll look for further evidence of achievement in English.

 We'll look at all applications against the demands of the course.
 If you have any questions about our entry requirements, please contact our Admissions team and we can discuss your application.